If history were taught in the form of stories, it would never be forgotten. Rudyard Kipling

 Waltraut 's included in 49th Shelf, Fall, 2024 Top Grade's video promo for middle grade readers.

-The novel got a glowing 'postcard' review in the upcoming issue of Bookbird: A Journal of International Children's Literature.
+Waltraut has a 'postcard' review in the new issue of Bookbird: A Journal of International Children's Literature.
 (Thanks to Dr. Mateusz Swietlicki from Wrocław, Poland.)

 Check out a recent post on Kristin Butcher's blog to gain insight into how other Canadian authors approach writing historical fiction for children.